Richard Madaleno: Candidacy for governor

 In May 2017, Madaleno declared his candidacy to be Governor of Maryland.
 In February 2018, Madaleno announced that his running mate was business executive and former O'Malley appointee Luwanda Jenkins.
 Madaleno would have been the first Italian-American and the first openly gay governor of Maryland.
+Madaleno made history by publishing the first ever US political TV ad featuring a candidate kissing their same-sex spouse.

 In the June 2018 primary, Madaleno finished in fifth place for the Democratic nomination, which was won by Ben Jealous.

 Montgomery County government

 In November 2018, it was announced that Madaleno would be nominated to serve as budget director for Montgomery County Executive Marc Elrich.